By Hannington Sebuliba

 A Visit to Uganda Martyrs Museum Namugongo takes you back 130 years.
 You will be interested to know how the first generation Christians both Catholics and Anglicans showed faith by dying in a fire place while singing daily, daily we sing thy praise.

-Uganda Martyrs died in an infernal on June 3rd 1886
+A mural at the Uganda Martyrs Museum Namugongo showing how Uganda Martyrs died in an infernal on June 3rd 1886 |

 At the museum which is located in Namugongo, East of Uganda's capital city Kampala, you are ushered in by well trained tour guides.
 You will just part with as little as Ug.
 Shs.
 5000 adults and 2000 children.